ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

-The seed will also be encrypted to the main feed and the meta feed
+The seed will also be encrypted to the main feed and the metafeed
 linked to the main feed just like for existing feeds.

 ### Identity backwards compatibility

 By building a layer on top of existing feeds we maintain backwards
 compatible with existing clients.
 The identity to be used by new
-applications should be that of the meta feed.
+applications should be that of the metafeed.
 For backwards
 compatibility contact messages forming the follow graph together with
 secret handshake will continue to use the key of the main feed.